 Paul’s enthusiasm for the law extended well beyond our nation’s borders.
 He organized and led groups of NELA lawyers on cultural explorations of foreign legal systems in far-off destinations such as China, South Africa, and Argentina as well as numerous European countries.

 Notwithstanding his many accomplishments as a lawyer, Paul will be most remembered for his warmth, sense of humor, selflessness, and generosity of spirit.
 He was a mentor to nearly every lawyer who crossed his path.
 Paul was deeply admired and respected by attorneys who knew him, whether as a fellow plaintiffs’ attorney or adversary in the courtroom.
 He was beloved by his clients.

-After a wonderful career of more than 50 years of practicing law, Mr. Tobias is now retired.
+After a wonderful career of more than 50 years of practicing law, Paul retired in 2018.

 NELA’s local chapter, which of course Paul founded, now carries his name — the “Cincinnati Employment Lawyers Association, Paul Tobias Chapter” — and with it his enduring legacy.